wangqinghe95/ToEFL/Speaking/IndependentOral.md

 + I think both are ok, and it depends on personal economical conditions.
 + First of all, If you have enough money, you can take part in expensive activities to get unique experiences on vacation, such as travelling abroad, skiing, etc, which will become a treasure in your life and enrich your experiences.
 + Secondly, If you are not rich financially, there are still some inexpensive but meaningful things you can do during holidays, such as learning to make delicious meals to reward your parents, participating in social practice activities to earn money, which will also make people more excellent.

+## Some college students like to join clubs and enjoy club activities in their spare time, while others like to use this time to study another course or do schoolwork.
+Which one do you think is better?
++ I think both should be experienced.
++ For one thing, college students have plenty of time and energy to allow them to take part in some club activities, it can help them grow experience, meet friends, develop abilities and hobbies, as well as prepare them for their future careers and lives.
++ For another thing, studying another courses and doing schoolwork is also important, because it can help them cope with academic demands and challenges and complete their studies smoothly.